maksuco/helpers/README.md

 ## Modify array with action=add,remove,check
-Send new data to add, remove or check if exist in array Works with Sequential and Associative arrays
+Send new data to add, remove, check if exist in array or invert Works with Sequential and Associative arrays
+Invert adds the new if doesn't exist, or removes it if exist and returns the action "added" or "removed"
 ```php

   \Helpers::array_process($action,$array,$new)